akclifto/SER_Web-based-Applications/Lab2_ReadMe.txt

 ----------------------------------------------------------------------------------
 ACTIVITY TWO:---------------------------------------------------------------------

-To start server, run:
+To start server, from top level, run:

-`npm run start` or `npm start`
+`npm run startact2`

+See `package.json` file for scripts
 Server is on port 3000, so go to http://localhost:3000 to view.

 To login as a student, use the following username and password: